3Ps Cook Islands Pilot Project: Financing Nature as a Solution for Flood Mitigation and Water Quality

-This project will develop a guide for using natural capital approaches and economic valuation of ecosystem services in Cook Islands context and in ADB loan processes; conduct a baseline assessment and valuation of green infrastructure for the Muri Lagoon; and train local experts.
+This project conducted a natural capital assessment that identified where riparian buffers (i.e., native trees/vegetation along streams) would be most effective for water quality and flood control, and how much a wastewater treatment plant could improve water quality, for the Muri Lagoon area.
 Key collaborators: Asian Development Bank (ADB); Cook Islands National Environment Service; Cook Islands Ministry of Finance and Economic Management.
 The project is funded by the Moore Foundation.
 This is a pilot project within the People, Planet, Prosperity project.

 The Challenge